White Fathers: Aims

 One of the key aspects of the rule concerns community life in the missions, with each house required to have at least three members.
 The head of the society is the General Superior, who is elected every six years by the chapter.
 He resides in Rome at the Generalate house on Via Aurelia.

 Those desiring to become priests or brothers are admitted to the novitiate after completing their philosophical studies.
 Following the novitiate, they spend two years in missionary training in the field and four years studying theology.
 The training may vary slightly for brother candidates.
 The theological studies are conducted at scholasticates currently located in Abidjan (Ivory Coast), Nairobi (Kenya), Merrivale (Devon), South Africa, and Jerusalem.
 The society admits individuals of all nationalities.

-The Missionaries of Africa society claims that, from its origins, it has aimed at the evangelization of the African continent and addressing the presence of Islam in the world.
-Since its founding by Charles- Martial Allemand- Lavigerie, the White Fathers have been predominantly active in the following areas: the establishment and development of new Christian communities in Africa; the formation of laity and clergy; social work; the struggle for justice within African countries; rural development; and the attempt to convert followers of other faiths, particularly in opposition to Islam.
+The Missionaries of Africa society claims that, from its origins, it has aimed at the evangelization of the African continent and responding to its growing Islamic footprint.
+Since its founding by Charles-Martial Allemand-Lavigerie, the White Fathers have been predominantly active in the following areas: the establishment and development of new Christian communities in Africa; the formation of laity and clergy; social work; rural development; and the attempt to convert followers of other faiths — particularly Muslims.

+Some early Christian missionaries in Africa were often against traditional funeral rituals, viewing them as pagan, though some scholars later emphasized the importance of these practices in a social manner in African communities.

+Missionary activity in colonial Africa often involved not only religious teaching but also public lectures, the formation of institutions, and engagement with communities locally, which would sometimes draw a large audience and influenced society in both social and personal aspects.

 The White Fathers live in Regional Houses, with each house required to contain at least three members.
 The General Superior is at the head of the society and is elected every six years by the chapter.
 These Regional Houses often have archives that document the progress and goals the White Fathers aimed to achieve.
 The archives at the Regional House outside Mwanza, Tanzania, provide valuable insight into the research conducted in the areas where the White Fathers lived and worked.

 The archives contain the Rapports Annuales and a complete set of Chronique Trimestrielle, which document the White Fathers' progress in pursuing their goals from the 1880s to the late 1950s.
 The Chronique Trimestrielle was published quarterly and provided information about the mission and their work in the surrounding area and community.
 The Rapports Annuales included various statistics, such as the number of missionaries, catechists, neophytes, catechumans, baptisms of various categories, marriages, confessions, confirmations, and the number of boys and girls attending school at each mission station.
 Education was one of the main objectives highlighted in these records and reports.